tmtsoftware/csw/docs/src/main/messages/events.md

 # Events

 Events are the most basic type of asynchronous notification in TMT when an activity occurs somewhere in the TMT system and other components need to be notified.
 Each type of event has a unique purpose and unique information, but they all share same structural features.
 All events have **EventInfo** and **ParameterSet**.

 @@@ note

 `csw-messages` library offers out of the box support to serialize Events using **Protobuf**, so that events can be produced and consumed by JVM(Java virtual machine) as well as Non-JVM applications.

 For more on this [Protobuf support](events.html#protobuf) section below.

 @@@

 ## EventTime
-It captures the instance of a time in UTC format.
-To create current instance of time use default constructor.
+Each event includes its time of creation in UTC format.
+To create an event instance at the current time use the default constructor.
 For other utility functions, see below examples:

 Scala
 :   @@snip [EventsTest.scala](../../../../examples/src/test/scala/csw/messages/EventsTest.scala) { #eventtime }